Honors and Awards

 The Dean of Academic Affairs presents this award to the full-time student graduating “With High Distinction” (the highest cumulative Grade-Point Average).

-The Dean of Students Award
+The Vice President of Student Affairs Award

 Borough of Manhattan Community College Fund, Inc. Scholarships